 Masai Mara Walk

 Travel to Kenya and explore the Masai Mara with an expert guide.
 Take a guided walk to visit a Maasai homestead, and spot Africa's famed wildlife from safari vehicles through the reserve.
 Camp in a tented lodge and be lulled to sleep by the sounds of Africa.
-This is a great short break for those with limited time, looking for a real African experience.
+This is a great short break for those with limited time and looking for a real African experience.